yellow-sky/tarantool/doc/rfc/quorum-based-synchro.md

 without quorum should be rolled back.
 This rollback will be delivered to all replicas and they will perform rollbacks of all transactions waiting for quorum.

+An interface to force apply pending transactions by issuing a confirm entry for them have to be introduced for manual recovery.

 ### Snapshot generation.